citp/privacy-policy-historical/l/lo/log/logitech.com.md

   * We may share redacted or anonymized information freely, but only after we redact it to ensure that recipients cannot use the data to identify you or link the data to you.
   * We may have to disclose information for purposes of protecting your or our legal rights or as required by law or orders from courts and government entities.
   * We may disclose to another business entity should we plan to merge with or be acquired by that business entity; or to any organization involved in a merger, transfer, or sale of our assets or business.
-  * Before we disclose your personally identifiable data for other reasons, we will first obtain your consent, for example via e-mail, click-through, an online opportunity to opt-out, or otherwise.
+  * Before we disclose your personal information for other reasons, we will first obtain your consent, for example via e-mail, click-through, an online opportunity to opt-out, or otherwise.
   * If you post any information in public areas of our Site, such as forums or other areas, it will be available to the public and we may reuse and republish such information at our discretion and in accordance with our Terms of Use.
   * To protect and defend the rights or property of Logitech, including its Site.